 What you need to know about traveling during an outbreak of Chinese coronavirus

-Since the first cases of Chinese coronavirus have been reported in late December, more than 60 people have been infected and more than 000 have died worldwide.
-As the virus continues to have a global impact, the U.S. government has issued travel recommendations considering that many flights and cruises have been canceled.
-Writes about this Travel and Leisure.
+Since the first cases of Chinese coronavirus were reported in late December, more than 60 people have been infected and more than 000 have died worldwide.
+As the virus continues to have a global impact, the US government has issued travel advisories given that many flights and cruises have been canceled.
+Writes about it Travel and Leisure.

 What is coronavirus?

-Coronavirus was first detected in December 2019 in Wuhan, Hubei Province, China.
-The World Health Organization announced on February 12 that the official name for a particular strain of coronavirus is Covid-19.
+The coronavirus was first detected in December 2019 in Wuhan, Hubei province, China.
+The World Health Organization announced on February 12 that the official name for a specific coronavirus strain is Covid-19.

 “Coronaviruses are a large family of viruses.
-Among them, there are those that cause disease in humans, and those that spread among animals, including camels, cats, and bats, ”the CDC said in a statement.
+Among them are those that cause disease in humans, and those that spread to animals, including camels, cats and bats, ”said the US Centers for Disease Control (CDC).

 Both Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) are caused by the coronavirus, but not the strain that is currently circulating.